Please see the Introduction to Gordian Envelopes for introductory discussion of what Gordian Envelopes are, why they’re useful, and how they’re used.

 Hashing Envelopes

 The --tree examples in this introduction all include the first four bytes of a hash digest for each node.
-This is a standard feature of Gordian Envelope: its nested triples form a structured Merkle Tree.
+This is a standard feature of Gordian Envelope: its nested triples are stored as a Merkle-like Tree.

-We use the phrase “structured Merkle Tree” because the structure is not quite the same as a pure Merkle Tree:
+We use the phrase “Merkle-like Tree” because the structure is not quite the same as a classic Merkle Tree:

 Eliding Envelopes